jinjagit/blogger/README.md

 First, I created a new route in [routes.rb](https://github.com/jinjagit/blogger/blob/master/config/routes.rb), called 'index_by_views', using information in [this post](https://stackoverflow.com/questions/20383503/add-new-view-to-a-controller-in-rails) as a template.
 Then, I created a new method in [articles_controller.rb](https://github.com/jinjagit/blogger/blob/master/app/controllers/articles_controller.rb), modeled on the 'index' method, but with a different ordering (by number of views, in descending order).
 I also changed 'index' to specify ascending created_at order.
 This meant I could now add a button to my sidebar that linked to the new 'index_by_views'.

 Adding <code>.limit(3)</code> to the end of the 'index_by_views' article sorting statement, in [articles_controller.rb](https://github.com/jinjagit/blogger/blob/master/app/controllers/articles_controller.rb), ensured only three articles are returned to this new view.
-Lastly, I made the view count of each article visible in this new view and changed the title to something appropriate.
+Lastly, I made the view count of each article visible in this new view (and the original index view) and changed the page title to something appropriate.

 ### L6 Create a simple RSS feed [Not implemented]:

-Whilst the <code>respond_to</code> functions [looks quite interesting and flexible](https://ryanbigg.com/2009/04/how-rails-works-2-mime-types-respond_to), I don't use any RSS feeds and happen to know their use is generally declining.
-I, therefore, declined the invitation to implement this last 'extra' step in L6.
+Whilst the <code>respond_to</code> [looks quite interesting and flexible](https://ryanbigg.com/2009/04/how-rails-works-2-mime-types-respond_to), I don't use any RSS feeds and happen to know their use is generally declining.
+I, therefore, did not implement this last 'extra' step in L6.

 ### Preserve newlines in body text of articles: